tbm00/CmdFilter64/README.md

 # CmdFilter64
-A spigot plugin that does nothing.
+A spigot plugin that filters Java command suggestions with a blacklist.

 Created by tbm00 for play.mc64.wtf.

 ## Features
-- none
+- Filter specific commands.
+- Filter all commands prefixed with a plugin name, i.e., it contains ":".

 ## Dependencies
 - **Java 17+**: REQUIRED